 Labels in CAD Models

-The display of text with the technique presented in this work can be used for different purposes, but the motivation to create it was displaying labels on massive model objects and more specifically, on CAD models.
+The display of text with the technique presented in this work can be used for different purposes, but the motivation to create it was to display labels on massive model objects and more specifically, on CAD models.

 For the rendering of CAD models we built an engine that uses a primitive instantiation technique, explained in the previous section.
 The engine renders all CAD model objects, placing labels on the previously mentioned objects: cylinders, boxes, spheres and dishes.

-The models used are based in files, which contain information of each object to be drawn (position, orientation, scale and parameters specific to each primitive).
+The models used are based in files, which contain information for each object to be drawn (position, orientation, scale and parameters specific to each primitive).
 Those object parameters are informed to the GPU per texture coordinates, since that was the fastest way found, considering the limitations of OpenGL 2.1 and GLSL 1.2.
-Besides that instantiation technique, the engine used no other optimizations, but with the built engine we can render a large number of objects at interactive rates, as will be shown on the next section.
+Besides that instantiation technique, the engine used no other optimizations, but, with the built engine, we can render a large number of objects at interactive rates, as will be shown in the next section.

 Figure 6 shows labels applied to the objects of an oil refinery CAD model.
-As it can be noticed, it’s possible to display labels on a large quantity of CAD model objects and, also, that most of the geometries that exist in that model are boxes or cylinders.
+As it can be noticed, it’s possible to display labels on a large number of CAD model objects and, also, that most of the geometries that exist in that model are boxes or cylinders.

 The character atlas can have several variations to facilitate the reading of labels.
-For instance, in Figure 6, white letters with black borders were used, what can be good to contrast the labels with different background colors.
-It is also possible to use an atlas with a black color for the characters, being simple to modify that color within the fragment shader of the second rendering pass when the texture is sampled.
-Figure 7 shows colored labels on a CAD model, from an atlas with black characters with an alpha component, whose color was changed in GPU.
+For instance, in Figure 6, white letters with black borders were used, which can be good to contrast the labels with different background colors.
+It is also possible to use an atlas with a black color for the characters, making it simple to modify that color within the fragment shader of the second rendering pass when the texture is sampled.
+Figure 7 shows colored labels on a CAD model, from an atlas with black characters with an alpha component, whose color was changed in the GPU.